edgio-docs/edgio-docs/guides/next.md

 ### Preventing Next.js pages from being cached by other CDNs

 By default, Next.js adds a `cache-control: private, no-cache, no-store, must-revalidate` header to all responses from `getServerSideProps`.
-The presence of `private` would prevent the XDN from caching the response, so `nextRoutes` middleware from `@xdn/next` automatically removes the `private` portion of the header to enable caching at edge.
+The presence of `private` would prevent the XDN from caching the response, so `nextRoutes` middleware from `{{ PACKAGE_NAME }}/next` automatically removes the `private` portion of the header to enable caching at edge.
 If you want your responses to be private, you need to specify a `cache-control` header using the router:

 ```js
 new Router().get('/my-private-page', ({ setResponseHeader }) => {